Documentation forService Desk

 Notifications

-To receive notifications upon closure of an associated Jira issue, you will need to enable a webhook.
+To receive notifications upon closure of an associated Jira issue, you need to enable a webhook.
 To enable this feature:

 1. Log in to Jira and navigate to System Webhooks > Webhooks (at /plugins/servlet/webhooks as of the writing of this article) and create a new webhook.